Folinic acid: Cerebral folate deficiency

+The US Food and Drug Administration (FDA) began the process of approving leucovorin calcium tablets for treating cerebral folate deficiency.

+Other uses or indications

 Folinic acid is also used in combination with the chemotherapy agent 5-fluorouracil in treating colon cancer.
 In this case, folinic acid is not used for "rescue" purposes; rather, it enhances the effect of 5-fluorouracil by inhibiting thymidylate synthase.

-Folinic acid is also sometimes used to prevent toxic effects of high doses of antimicrobial dihydrofolate reductase inhibitors such as trimethoprim and pyrimethamine.
+Folinic acid is also sometimes used to prevent toxic effects of high doses of antimicrobial dihydrofolate reductase inhibitors such as trimethoprim and pyrimethamine, although its value for this indication has not been clearly established.
 It may be prescribed in the treatment of toxoplasmosis retinitis, in combination with the folic acid antagonists pyrimethamine and sulfadiazine.